SAP-samples/localization-toolkit-s4hana-cloud-bank-account-validation/README.md

 ## License
 Copyright © 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.

-[1]: SAP decided to replace the previously used term SAP Cloud Platform with Business Technology Platform.